aMytho/laravel-nvim-docs/source/docs/model-info.md

 # Model Info {#model-info}

-Laravel Nvim can display the columns of a model with virtual text.
+Laravel Nvim can display the database columns of a model with virtual text.
 This saves you the hassle of looking at a migration file or opening the database to see what fields exist for a DB entity.
 The plugin also lists constraints, the database used, and the table name.

 ![model_info](/assets/img/model_info.png)